fitzpk/Portfolio/README.md

 # Portfolio
-Clean and simple portfolio website using flexbox structure
+Project collection presented using a flexbox website structure

 <a href="https://fitzpk.github.io/Portfolio/">Website Link</a>